 MMCI does not condone students attending unassisted births.
 When working as a student midwife, it is the student's responsibility to practice within the scope of the role of a student.
 A student must not assume any additional responsibilities that are not sanctioned by MMCI.
-Clinical birth experiences except for "birth as an observer" must be supervised by a credentialed Certified Professional Midwife (CPM), Certified Nurse Midwife (CNM), Certified Midwife (CM) or by a practitioner whose Certified Professional Midwife licensure is pending in the state of Illinois; or s/he must be a licensed practitioner legally recognized by a state/jurisdiction to provide maternity care.
+Clinical birth experiences except for "birth as an observer" must be credentialed as a Certified Professional Midwife (CPM), Certified Nurse Midwife (CNM), Certified Midwife (CM); or s/he must be a licensed practitioner legally recognized by a state/jurisdiction to provide maternity care.